Blastermania/CUDA-HSV-Chroma-Keying-with-Real-Time-Green-Screen-Removal-With-Static-Images/README.md

-# CUDA HSV Chroma Keying - Stage 16
+# CUDA HSV Chroma Keying

 This project implements real-time green screen removal using CUDA and HSV color masking.
 It allows you to remove a green background from live webcam input using CUDA acceleration for real-time performance.